ovcharovvladimir/Prysm/voter/README.md

 Our current work is focused on creating a localized version of a beacon chain with a sharding system that would include the following:

--   A minimal, **beacon chain node** that will interact with a main chain geth node via JSON-RPC
+-   A minimal, **beacon chain node** that will interact with a main chain gess node via JSON-RPC
 -   A **Validator Registration Contract** deployed on the main chain where a beacon node can read logs to check for registered validators
 -   A minimal, gossipsub shardp2p network
 -   Ability for proposers/attesters/attesters to be selected by the beacon chain's randomness into committees that work on specific shards